 In addition to managing expectations, Castro has other suggestions for a successful summer family event, one that creates memories while keeping strife to a minimum:

-- Work with your family in facilitating a pleasant experience for all by listening and considering some of their ideas as well.
-Avoid potential blow ups by limiting close physical contact between those who don’t get along.
-While this may be difficult in a several-days event, you can try to group people in the best way possible by using seating arrangements.
+- Work with your family to facilitate a pleasant experience for all by listening and considering some of their ideas.
+Avoid potential blow-ups by limiting close physical contact between those who don’t get along.
+While this may be difficult in a several-day event, you can try to group people in the best way possible by using seating arrangements.
 Trying to do more will only stress you out.
 “Take the position that everyone is an adult, and thus responsible for their own behavior,” Castro says.

 - Accept your relatives for who they are.
 This includes the limelight hogger, the attention seeker, the martyr, the golden child.
-“People are different and we should accept those difference, whether they’re our relatives or our friends.
-If we’re focused on the things we don’t like, it’s very difficult to see anything else.
-Allow yourself to see some of the good even in those we don’t necessary agree with.”
+“People are different and we should accept those differences, whether they’re our relatives or our friends.
+If we’re focused on the things we don’t like, it’s tough to see anything else.
+Allow yourself to see some of the good even in those we don’t necessarily agree with.”

-- Factoring in downtime for both yourself and your family can be helpful in maintaining a relaxed and enjoyable experience.
+- Factoring in downtime for yourself and your family can help maintain a relaxed and enjoyable experience.
 Too much togetherness can be grating.
 If you have young children, keep them to their schedules, naps included, as much as possible.
 Have food and cold drinks handy.
 Hunger can make anyone irritable

 - Nurture your sense of humor.
-When bothered by a situation, instead of blowing up look at it in a different way.
+When bothered by a situation, instead of blowing up, look at it differently.

 - “This is certainly not the time to request apologies or remind others how upset you are for previous slights.
 If any of these is a goal, you are probably better of respectfully declining the invitation,” he says.